BY SOFO ARCHON

 Those negative voices keep on repeating themselves so often that they’ve programmed us to think that what they’re saying is actually true.
 If you’re hearing such voices yourself, I’d like to tell you: what they are saying is utter bullshit.
 You, just like every other person in the world, are a uniquely beautiful, intelligent and inherently loving being.
 But your beauty, intelligence and love have been suppressed for so long that it might feel as if they’re nonexistent.

 If you feel inadequate, trust me, I’ve been there.
 And I know it sucks.
 But I also know that there’s a way out.
 How?
-Well, my intention isn’t to turn this into yet another how-to self-help article, but I’ll merely point out that simple things such as meditating, taking care of your emotional needs, accepting and expressing your feelings, pursuing your genuine interests and forming loving relationships can do wonders to help you silence the negative voices in your head and create the inner space needed to reconnect with your higher Self.
+Well, my intention isn’t to turn this into yet another how-to self-help article, but I’ll merely point out that simple things such as meditating, taking care of your emotional needs, accepting and expressing your feelings, pursuing your genuine interests and forming loving relationships can do wonders to help you silence the negative voices in your head and rediscover inner peace.

-My aim here is to simply remind you that you are enough as you are, regardless of what others have made you believe.
+My aim here is to simply remind you that you are enough as you are, regardless of what others have made you think.
 I want to remind you that your presence is enriching the whole existence and that you have tremendously important gifts to contribute to the world.
 I want to remind you that you possess a loving heart that can brighten another person’s life.
-So next time those negative voices arise in your head, don’t believe them.
-They are lying to you, again and again.
+So next time those negative voices arise in your head, don’t be fooled by them, for they are lying to you, again and again.
 Instead, observe them unattached, notice where they are coming from and let them go one by one.
-They are just an illusion that has been fed by your attention, and the only way to break free from them is to starve them.
+They are just an illusion that has been fed by your attention, and the only way to break free from them is to stop believing them.